After her second privacy victory, Meghan Markle calls for a shake-up in the tabloids.

 He stated that the first judge “had been correct in deciding that only one paragraph of the letter could have been used to dispute the accusation in People Magazine.”

-Associated Press, which also owns the Daily Mail and MailOnline, claimed that Markle wrote the letter to her father knowing it would be published, despite her claims to the contrary.
+Associated, which also publishes the Daily Mail and MailOnline, had no immediate reaction to the verdict.

-Her father’s letter was written.
+Its attorneys had contended that Markle was unfit to be a member of the royal family.
 The Washington Newsday Brief News is a daily newspaper published in Washington, D.C.